 - Meditate – meditation is well known to help reduce stress, ease anxiety and calm your mood- the perfect pre-bed exercise!

 - Get consistent with your sleep – Your body’s circadian rhythm functions on a set loop and aligns itself with sunrise and sunset.
-Studies have shown that getting consistency within your sleeping times can help improve your quality of sleep can boost your mood.
+Studies have shown that getting consistency within your sleeping times can help improve your quality of sleep can boost your mood or Medication Memberships is solution for you.

 If you’re struggling to manage or beat your depression, start by following these three simple strategies outlined above.
 These are all things that should be able to fit right into your daily schedule without too much disruption or effort, and you’ll start feeling better in no time!
 But don’t forget, if you’re suffering from depression you should always consult a medical professional first.